 Figure 8.
-Integrated conditioning circuit for Zero Standby: a) Layout view, b) picture of the fabricated die, c) fabricated die mounted on a printed circuit board.
+Integrated conditioning circuit for zero standby: a) layout view, b) picture of the fabricated die, c) fabricated die mounted on a printed circuit board.

-In order to support the simulation results, the proposed schematic was fabricated in the layout shown in Figure 8.a) into a die of dimensions 4 mm × 4 mm.
-A picture of the die can be shown in Figure 8.b).
-The die is then mounted on a PCB for external circuitry, as shown in Figure 8.c).
-To characterize the circuit alone, an initial experimental setup was made to evaluate the triggering voltage of the level shifter with controlled DC voltages.
-This test setup consists of a 3 V battery supply for Vcc, powering the level shifter and a voltage divider circuit.
-The input of the circuit is fed by the voltage across the network of resistors varying from 52 mV to 800 mV.
-The fabricated die is also covered by an opaque sleeve to reduce the leakage current due to light and the circuit appears to toggle at voltages as low as 52 mV.
-However, the required duration of the input is observed to be more than simulations results at an input voltage of 100 mV.
-It is also noticed that at slightly higher voltages (~ 270 mV) the toggle of the circuit is almost instantaneous, in the range of ms. The results of the toggling speed at 92 mV and 270 mV is compared in Figure 9.
-Following the above observations, the integrated conditioning circuit was characterized based on the behavior of the Vin, and Vout in terms of response time Δt using the same setup.
-The results of this experiment are as summarized in Figure 10.
-It can be understood that the behavior of the chip is as anticipated but, the resulting capacitance of the die was more than expected.
+In order to support the simulation results, the proposed schematic was fabricated in the layout shown in Figure 8a into a die of dimensions 4 mm × 4 mm.
+A picture of the die is shown in Figure 8b.
+The die was then mounted on a PCB for external circuitry, as shown in Figure 8c.
+To characterise the circuit alone, an initial experimental setup was made to evaluate the triggering voltage of the level shifter with controlled DC voltages.
+This test setup consisted of a 3 V battery supply for Vcc, powering the level shifter and a voltage divider circuit.
+The input of the circuit was fed by the voltage across the network of resistors varying from 52 mV to 800 mV.
+The fabricated die was also covered by an opaque sleeve to reduce the leakage current due to light, and the circuit appeared to toggle at voltages as low as 52 mV.
+However, the required duration of the input was observed to be more than the simulation results, at an input voltage of 100 mV.
+It was also noticed that at slightly higher voltages (~ 270 mV) the toggle of the circuit was almost instantaneous, in the range of ms. The results of the toggling speed at 92 mV and 270 mV are compared in Figure 9.
+Following the above observations, the integrated conditioning circuit was characterised based on the behaviour of the Vin, and Vout in terms of response time Δt using the same setup.
+The results of this experiment are as summarised in Figure 10.
+It can be understood that the behaviour of the chip was as anticipated, but the resulting capacitance of the die was more than expected.

-In the next section the experimental study of the integrated circuit will be conducted considering several voltage levels in accordance with the amplitude generated by the MEMS used in simulation and fabricated (see Figure 3).
-In this context the fabricated chip (see Figure 8).
+In the next section, the experimental study of the integrated circuit will be conducted, considering several voltage levels in accordance with the amplitude generated by the MEMS used in the simulation (see Figure 3) and the fabricated chip (see Figure 8).

 system analysis

-In order to study the chip for the zero standby, an inverter (ST M74HC132B1) and a D type flip-flop (ST M74HC74B1) have been connected to the setup as shown in Figure 11.
+In order to study the chip for the zero standby device, an inverter (ST M74HC132B1) and a D type flip-flop (ST M74HC74B1) were connected to the setup as shown in Figure 11.

-The board includes the voltage divider branches, the die with the PCB, the inverter, the D type flip-flop and the battery.
+The board included the voltage divider branches, the die with the PCB, the inverter, the D type flip-flop and the battery.